stefanmielke/MachineTranslated/README.md

 ### Future Improvements

-- Improve the translation using other models.
-Open Source models tested could not reach a good quality, but I couldn't test with `nllb-200-3.3B`, only up to `nllb-200-1.3B`.
-ChatGPT 4o was the best one, but too expensive for this project.
-- Remove extra files from the website, and leave only the out files.
 - Create the website entirely using github actions.
     - Have to create home index.md automatically.
     - Move files out of docs folder (or use another folder for output?).